 You can request a deferral through Sydney Student during the process of accepting your offer.

 You will receive the outcome of your request by email:

 If you're a domestic student, and you have already accepted your offer, you will need to contact our admissions team at email@example.com.

 If you're an international student, and you have already accepted your offer and paid your tuition fees, you can still apply to defer if you have not applied for your student visa.
 Contact our admissions team at firstname.lastname@example.org.
 If your application to defer is approved, we do not hold your place – we make you an offer for the following semester or year.
 A new electronic Confirmation of Enrolment (eCOE) will be issued when you accept your second offer.
 If you are on a packaged visa (with USFP or CET) you will need to submit the ‘Break of Package Request Form’ to the Compliance Team at ESOS.Compliance@sydney.edu.au.

 Postgraduate research students should be aware that funds to support your project may only be available for a limited amount of time, and deferment may impact your access to funding.

 While it’s too late to defer your offer once you’ve commenced your course, you can apply to suspend your studies.
 See our information on suspending your studies.

-International students on a student visa can only defer the enrolment on the grounds of compassionate or compelling circumstances.
-For further details, please refer to the National Code link at: Standard 9: Deferring, suspending or cancelling the overseas student’s enrolment.
+International students on a student visa can only defer their enrolment on the grounds of compassionate or compelling circumstances.
+For further details, please refer to the National Code link at: Standard 13 - Deferment, suspension or cancellation of study during enrolment.